ajufrancis/neutron-lan/software_defined_networking.md

 -----------------------------------------------------------

 Although my routers are cheap, they are not so stupid ones.
-The internal physical sw chip is programmable.
-It is interesting that the sw chip works like "br-int".
+The internal physical sw chip is programmable using the swconfig utility.

 <pre>
       programmable